bufbuild/buf/README.md

 ## Buf is building a modern Protobuf ecosystem

-Our tools will address many of the problems above, ultimately allowing you to redirect much of your time and energy from managing Protobuf files to implementing your core features and infrastructure.
+Our tools address many of the problems above, allowing you to redirect much of your time and energy from managing Protobuf files to implementing your core features and infrastructure.

 ### The Buf CLI